dbt-labs/tap-copper/README.md

 2. Get an API key

 Create a Copper [Authentication Token](https://developer.copper.com/?version=latest#authentication).
 Tokens are tied to a user's email (the user's permissions determine the data avaialable).
 After receiving an API token keep it somewhere safe, as you'll need it to authenticate requests.
-See "Create the config file" below for more information on using this API Token,
+See &quot;Create the config file&quot; below for more information on using this API Token,

 3. Create the config file.